leifj/draft-johansson-zkp-usecases/draft-johansson-zkp-usecases.md

 --- abstract

-Zero Knowledge Proof technology relies on mathematical constructs that enable a sender to proove to a receiver that a piece of information has a certain agreed property without revealing that information or its source to the sender.
-An example commonly given is the problem of prooving that a subject is older than a certain age without revealing the exact age or any other information to a receiver.
+Zero Knowledge Proof technology relies on mathematical constructs that enable a sender to prove to a receiver that a piece of information has a certain agreed property without revealing that information or its source to the sender.
+An example commonly given is the problem of proving that a subject is older than a certain age without revealing the exact age or any other information to a receiver.
 This document attempts to catalogue real world usecases for such technology.

 --- middle

 # Introduction

 There are several ways to define the concept of zero knowledge proofs.
-In this document we will rely on the SPICE architecture document to provide us with the basic terminology and use the following definition: A zero knowledge proof (zkp) is a mechanism by which the holder can proove to the verifier that a statement (S) is true without providing the verifier with any additional information other than the truthfullness of S. A zkp mechanism is usually required to satisfy three properties:
+In this document we will rely on the SPICE architecture document to provide us with the basic terminology and use the following definition: A zero knowledge proof (zkp) is a mechanism by which the holder can prove to the verifier that a statement (S) is true without providing the verifier with any additional information other than the truthfulness of S. A zkp mechanism is usually required to satisfy three properties:

 * completeness: if S is true then a compliant implementation of the mechanism will accept the proof presented by a another compliant implementation.
 * soundness: a non-compliant holder can't make a compliant implementation accept that S is true when it is in fact false.